dzdydx/ave-pm-homepage/README.md

 This repository contains the code and dataset for our NeurIPS 2025 submission on audio-visual event localization in portrait mode short videos.

+🎉 **Update:** We've added a gallery page for reviewers to easily browse sample data!
+Please note, this page is only for paper review purposes and will be removed before official release to ensure compliance and protect privacy. 🛡️

 ## Overview

 AVE-PM is the first dataset specifically designed for audio-visual event localization in portrait mode short videos.
 It contains 25,335 clips spanning 86 fine-grained categories with frame-level annotations and sample-level labels indicating background music (BGM) presence.